 A good barometer could be in picturing and considering certain worse-case scenarios.
 "If you are on a new date with a new person, drinking a glass of wine and your ex walks in, will there be a scene?
 Raised voices?
 Tears?
 Can you carry on with your night calmly?
 If the answer is 'no' to these, you're probably not in a good place to date yet," says the relationship guru.
-The thing is, getting over a breakup and dating again doesn't solely involve your ex.
+The thing is, getting into a new relationship after a long-term relationship isn’t simply a matter of getting over your ex.
 Ahead, three solid signs that you're not quite ready to activate that Bumble account.

-Dating After A Long-Term Relationship: You Haven’t Moved On From The Breakup
+When You Haven’t Moved On From The Breakup...

 This was already touched upon before and might seem like an obvious red flag.
 But, you'd be surprised how many choose not to heed this warning.
 In fact, some follow the popular adage that you can’t get over someone until you find someone else.
 According to Shaklee, this is definitely not the way to approach dating after getting out of a long-term relationship.